-Even so, where to begin?
+Even so, where to begin with this short reading?
 There is such a lot happening in these few verses that it is a bit of a challenge deciding which item should provide the opening.
-Let's just take it "from the top" so to speak and start at the beginning.
+Let's just take it "from the top" so to speak and start with the opening words.
 "In the first book, Theophilus, I wrote about all that Jesus did ..."
 Wait a minute - what first book?
 You mean this isn't the beginning after all?
 And who's this Theophilus character?

-We need to answer these questions, as trivial as they might seem, because in answering them we will begin to understand the author of Acts and we will begin to see why the author thought it was important that we should know about the events in today's reading.
+We need to answer these questions, as trivial as they might seem, because in answering them we begin to understand the author of Acts and we begin to see why the author thought it was important that we should know about the events in today's reading.
 To answer the first question first, the "first book" referred to here is the Gospel according to Luke.
 Whether the author's name really was Luke we can't be certain ... that name was assigned by tradition, and there is no documented evidence one way or the other.
-That being said, it is clear from a number of factors that the person who wrote the Gospel according to Luke also wrote the book of Acts.
+However, it is pretty clear that the person who wrote the Gospel according to Luke also wrote the book of Acts.
 Everybody has a unique writing style - vocabulary, grammatical style, even themes and emphases serve to mark a piece of writing as being from a particular author, and these elements are consistent across the two books.
-The overall theme of the two books becomes clear when they are treated as a unit, and you can think of Luke's approach as describing the effect of God's acting in history through Jesus Christ as being like a stone dropped into a still pond, with the ripples moving out from Jerusalem, Judea, Samaria and to the ends of the earth.
+The overall theme of the two books becomes clear when they are treated as a unit, and you can think of Luke's approach as describing the effect of God's acting in history through Jesus Christ as being like a stone dropped into calm water, with ripples moving out from Jerusalem, Judea, Samaria and to the ends of the earth.
 He's even pretty open about that theme because he states it explicitly here in verse 8.

-Of course, if there is one consistent theme, the question arises, "why two books?"
+But if there is one consistent theme, the question arises, "why two books?"
 The answer lies in technology - in the writing technology of the day.
-These tomes were written on vellum scrolls, with two rollers, and you could roll from one part to another much like a microfilm reel or even a VCR tape.
+New Testament Gospels - and Acts - were written on vellum scrolls, with two rollers.
+You could roll from one part to another much like a microfilm reel or even a VCR tape.
 The maximum length of a scroll was about forty feet - any bigger and it got too heavy to hold, and wouldn't fit in the standard racks.
 Well, in the original writing in Greek, each of the Gospel of Luke and the book of Acts take up a full forty-foot scroll.
 The separation into two "books" is the breakpoint between two scrolls.

-The second question, who is this Theophilus, is also revealing.
+The second question, as to just who is this Theophilus, is also revealing.
 In the English translations that word has a capital letter and thus sure looks like a proper name, like Jim or Elizabeth.
-However, in the Greek the word is not capitalized - they didn't use capitals - and is a real word that means, "friend of God."
-So, this work, the book of Acts, is not being written to educate some individual with a Greek-sounding name, but is addressed to "one who loves God."
-You may be rolling your eyeballs by now wondering why on earth I'm even mentioning this - but realize the importance of understanding from that address that this book is not targeted at converting the unbelieving, but is presented to fulfill the thirst for knowledge of one who is already a lover of God.
+However, in the original Greek the word is not capitalized - they didn't use capitals - and is a real word - "theo philus" - which means, "friend of God."
+So, this work, the Book of Acts, is not being written to educate some individual with a Greek-sounding name, but is addressed to "one who loves God."
+You may be rolling your eyeballs by now wondering why on earth I'm even mentioning this - but this helps us understand that this sacred writing is not targeted at converting the unbelieving, but is presented to fulfill the thirst for knowledge of one who is already a lover of God.
 That realization helps us better understand the implications of what is being said as we read this book.